slagyr/onex/_posts/2017-01-30-filingdeburring.md

 Had I not done my research, I would have happily assembled these parts without properly preparing each part.
 Scary!
 I need to keep researching and I really need to get an expert to advise me.

 There are several questions I wrote down.
 I think I know the answers but I'm gonna call Sonex tomorrow and ask:
-1) 6061 aluminum used on the OneX is corrosion resistant.
+ 1. 6061 aluminum used on the OneX is corrosion resistant.
 Does that mean I don't need apply corrosion protection for each part?
-2) Does 0.025'' aluminum require deburring and filing too?
+ 2. Does 0.025'' aluminum require deburring and filing too?
-3) Some parts are made of different aluminum that has a visual-texture like particle board.
+ 3. Some parts are made of different aluminum that has a visual-texture like particle board.
 Do they require filing and deburring?
-4) It looks like some parts only have pilot holes drilled.
+ 4. It looks like some parts only have pilot holes drilled.
 These hole need to be widened?
 How do I know what drill bit to use?
-5) At what point do I stop assembling part and replace clecos with rivots?
+ 5. At what point do I stop assembling part and replace clecos with rivets?
+ 6. What is the process for "pickling" the AeroVee engine?

 ![Tail Parts](/onex/img/2017-01-30/1.jpg)
 ![Filing](/onex/img/2017-01-30/2.jpg)